joigalcar3/Vision-Based_UAV_FDD/README.md

 2. Paper 1: "Blade Element Theory Model for UAV Blade Damage Simulation".
 3. Paper 2: "Unreal Success: Vision-Based UAV Fault Detection and Diagnosis Frame".

-The main goal of this work was the development of a knowledge-based model capable of performing UAV actuator fault detection and diagnosis.
+The main goal of this work was the development of a **knowledge-based model capable of performing UAV actuator fault detection and diagnosis**.
 For that purpose, a three stage project was carried out.
 First, a more accurate blade damage model was developed than what is available in literature by considering the aerodynamic forces and moments.
 Second, a simulator was built that allows the injection of failures during the flight for the collection of data which can be used for the third and last step,